 What Happens to Recruiters?

 The predictions vary on timeline but agree on direction.
-Gartner says 30% of recruitment teams will rely on AI agents for high-volume hiring by 2028.
+Gartner says 30 percent of recruitment teams will rely on AI agents for high-volume hiring by 2028.
 By 2030, half of all HR activities will be AI-automated.
 Some industry voices predict a new management class—people whose job is to manage AI agents rather than humans.
 That framing is popular at conferences.
 It's comforting.
 It suggests transformation rather than elimination.

-But here's the math Amanda did on a napkin at that lunch.
+But the math is sobering.
 If one person can manage 10 AI agents, and each agent replaces the work of 5 humans, then 50 recruiters become 5.
 Maybe fewer.
-"The survivors," she said, "are people like me.
-Senior.
-Strategic.
-Tech-savvy.
-The entry-level jobs—the ones where you learn the profession—they're disappearing.
-How do you get 15 years of experience when there's no way to get your first year?"
+The survivors are senior, strategic, tech-savvy.
+The entry-level jobs—the ones where you learn the profession—are disappearing.
+How do you get 15 years of experience when there's no way to get your first year?

 The Skills Shift

-"I'll tell you the hardest part," Chang said.
-"We're asking people who built their careers on human relationships—people whose whole identity is about understanding candidates, reading situations, making connections—to suddenly become technology managers.
+The hardest part, according to SHRM's research: asking people who built their careers on human relationships—whose whole identity is about understanding candidates, reading situations, making connections—to suddenly become technology managers.
 Some adapt.
 Some resist.
-Some just..."
-He paused.
-"Some freeze.
-They see what's coming and they can't process it.
-They keep doing what they've always done, hoping the wave passes.
-It won't."
+Some freeze, seeing what's coming but unable to process it, continuing to do what they've always done while hoping the wave passes.
+It won't.

 The Relationship Paradox